volt-software/Ichor/README.md

 ## Supported OSes
 * Linux

+## Supported Compilers
+* Gcc 11.3 or newer (see [this gcc bug](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=95137) for why)
+* Clang 14 or newer

 ## Currently Unsupported
 * Windows, untested, not sure if compiles but should be relatively easy to get up and running
+  * Tried with MSVC 19.33, but it seemed like coroutines and concepts are not fully working yet
 * Baremetal, might change if someone puts in the effort to modify Ichor to work with freestanding implementations of C++20
 * Far out future plans for any RTOS that supports C++20 such as VxWorks Wind River